mattsiedenburg/k8s-metal-lab/README.md

 ## Rationale

-I've used Kubespray for a Raspberry Pi cluster before but it didn't give me any practice with Ansible and largely hid the nuts and bolts of Kubernetes.
+I've used Kubespray before but it didn't give me any practice with Ansible and largely hid the nuts and bolts of Kubernetes.
+I eventually used Ansible for my Raspberry Pi cluster but the cluster was underpowered.

 Kubernetes the Hardway is a field too far.
-This, I hope is a happy medium that would prove useful in many scenarios.
+This, I hope, is a happy medium that would prove useful in many scenarios.

 ## Hardware